libretro/docs/docs/library/reminiscence.md

 A summary of the licenses behind RetroArch and its cores can be found [here](../development/licenses.md).

-## How to start the REminiscence core:
+## Setup

+REminiscence is a rewrite of the engine used in the game Flashback from Delphine Software.
+This program is designed as a cross-platform replacement for the original executable.
+The game data files (DOS, PC-CD, Amiga, Macintosh) are required.
+Apart from that, you can buy it [here on GOG](https://www.gog.com/game/flashback) or [here on Steam](https://store.steampowered.com/app/961620/Flashback/).
+Create a folder with proper naming.
+Then follow the `Flashback_Data\StreamingAssets\data` folder to access the data of the Flashback you have.
+Copy all of the files in the data folder to the folder you just created.

-A visual demonstration of loading content with the REminiscence core can be found [here](https://www.youtube.com/watch?v=_r7ex9WqGIk).
+A visual demonstration of setup REminiscence core can be found [here](https://www.youtube.com/watch?v=46S-FDjSjfo).

 ## Extensions